Posts tagged 'product management'

 “If you have four groups working on a compiler, you’ll get a 4-pass compiler.”

 How Do Committees Invent? by Mel Conway.
-This idea was originally introduced by Mel Conway in his 1967 paper “How Do Committees Invent?
+This idea was originally introduced by Mel Conway in his 1967 paper “How Do Committees Invent?” and has since turned into what is now known as Conway’s Law:

 I once was given advice by a senior product manager that toppled one of the fundamental assumptions I had held about the PM role.
 What he said was: